Bring together those impacted to resolve conflict

 - Online: Two consecutive 4.5-hour days of live instruction.

-(2 hours of pre-work required prior to each session.)
+(2 hours of pre-work required prior to each session.)- Includes one role-play experience.

-- In Person: Two consecutive 6.5-hour days of live instruction.
+- In Person: Two consecutive 8-hour days of live instruction (two breaks and time for lunch included).

-In conjunction with Restorative Practices for Educators, this event can be applied to the blended RP 500 Basic Restorative Practices course at the IIRP Graduate School.
+Note: In conjunction with Restorative Practices for Educators, this event can be applied to the blended RP 500 Basic Restorative Practices course at the IIRP Graduate School.
+No prior knowledge of restorative practices is necessary to participate.

-A general Certificate of Participation indicating 8 hours of instruction time will be provided by email at the completion of this online professional development event.
+A general Certificate of Participation will be provided by email at the completion of this professional development event indicating 12 hours of instruction time for the in-person event or 8 hours of instruction time for the online event.
 Participants are welcome to submit this Certificate of Participation to their accrediting body for Continuing Education Credit consideration.